 Louise Bugbee represents the Bertsch, Hokendauqua, Catasauqua Watershed Association.
 A retired Penn State Extension Educator, she spent 17 years as a mosquito control professional.
 She is currently working as an independent consultant in various areas of Public Health education.

-John has been active in conservation and natural resources for over thirty years, partnering with numerous conservation organizations throughout the Lehigh Valley.
+John represents the Martins-Jacoby Watershed Association and has been active in conservation and natural resources for over thirty years, partnering with numerous conservation organizations throughout the Lehigh Valley.
 His experience includes developing and presenting numerous educational programs, running conferences, writing grants and securing other sources of funding, defining projects, permitting projects, project management, developing partnerships, and so forth.

 Andrew Curtis an environmental scientist, conservationist, and suffers from an never ending thirst of all things out of doors and related to natural history.
 He is employed as the Environmental Manager of the H&K Group, Inc., works with various community groups and non-profits including the Northampton County Junior Conservation School, and the Perkiomen Watershed Conservancy.
 He lives in the Perkiomen Watershed with his wife Kristy and their three boys, two dogs and Andy’s extensive collection of outdoor gear.